 Why is fibre important?
 Nutritionist Jo Lewin explains how upping your intake can have a positive impact on health and offers up invaluable tips and the best high-fibre recipes to ensure you're getting your daily dose.

-Including enough fibre in our diets is primarily essential for healthy bowel function, but studies have also found that getting your recommended daily allowance (RDA) can reduce the risks of certain health issues such as cancers, coronary heart disease and obesity.
+Including enough fibre in our diets is primarily essential for healthy bowel function, but studies have also found that getting the recommended amount can reduce the risks of certain health issues such as cancers, coronary heart disease and obesity.

-There is no Reference Intake for fibre but health experts recommend we have 30g a day, depending on your age and gender.
+There is no Reference Intake for fibre but health experts recommend we have at least 30g a day, depending on age and gender.
 Foods that contain 6g fibre or more per 100g are considered to be high fibre foods, while those containing at least 3g of fibre or more per 100g are considered to be a source of fibre.

 ...The father of the fibre hypothesis: Dr Denis Burkitt

 Dr Denis Burkitt was the first researcher to connect a high fibre diet with better health.
 Studying rural communities in Africa, he noticed that eating a traditional diet resulted in healthier stools and bowel movements in contrast to those living in cities and consuming a western diet.
 Those eating local produce had extremely low incidences of diabetes, irritable bowel syndrome, constipation, diverticular disease, colon cancer or heart disease compared to those consuming a Western diet.
 After looking at many factors, Dr Burkitt concluded the high amount of fibre in traditional diets was necessary for maintaining good health.

 A fibre rich diet can help to prevent constipation (see below), diverticulosis, bowel cancer and haemorrhoids.
 In conjunction with increasing your fibre intake, be sure to keep fluid levels up to help make stools are easier to pass.
 Dietary fibre can also help obesity by slowing down digestion (keeping us fuller for longer) and helping the release of glucose and insulin.
 Soluble fibres have been shown to help normalise serum cholesterol levels by binding directly to cholesterol, decreasing the chance of re-absorption and promoting excretion.

 ...A note on constipation